Thinking of channeling your marketing efforts into a content pillar strategy?

 It also helps prevent creating any duplicate content or cannibalizing anything you’ve already published.

-If you don’t have any content to start with, then you may need to reverse-engineer this process.
+If you don’t have any content yet, you may need to reverse-engineer this process.

 Many content strategies can begin with creating the pillar page before the supporting cluster articles; it depends on what you already have and what you’ll need to create.